bhga/batsman-comparison-pyton-eda/README.md

 Running Between Wickets = (Total Runs – (4*(No of Fours) + *(No of Sixes)))/(Total Balls Played – Boundary Balls)

-As per to the plot generated we can come to a conclusion that Gill is more likely to perform better at ODI as there is good data availability but compared to the T20 and Test format it is too early to say

 T20:

 <img width="252" alt="image" src="https://user-images.githubusercontent.com/41315882/221136663-91dc186b-7cbf-4261-8a7c-fa49676b9cff.png">     <img width="247" alt="image" src="https://user-images.githubusercontent.com/41315882/221136773-b61ffe75-f4a7-4d8c-bcc2-5f91e1ee823b.png">     <img width="246" alt="image" src="https://user-images.githubusercontent.com/41315882/221136865-332a988d-f178-40b7-8718-55b97e702b96.png">